Beyond The Numbers: Achieving Disabilities Inclusion For the #BIPOC Community

 “I want to have the best life for myself, regardless of my disability,” Roderick said.
 “And I feel like anybody, regardless of their disability, deserves that same sense.
 So I’ve tried to be an advocate the best way I can.”
 Roderick also emphasized the importance of seeing the person before the disability.
 “I know the mindset of an individual who doesn’t have a disability, and how they look how they look at people with disabilities, and how there’s a lot of sympathies and just a lot of, “Oh, woe is you”.
 And I think that’s why there’s such a disconnect with having individuals with disabilities…in the workforce because you have to get to see them as people first.
 And I think that’s the one thing that a lot of people miss.”

-Our goal is to inspire and connect even more candidates, including those who are members of the BIPOC community, with fair-wage employment.
+Our goal is to generate discussion and connect even more candidates, including those who are members of the BIPOC community, with fair-wage employment.
 In an increasingly diverse and multicultural America, we acknowledge the specificity of individual and group experiences, and how that relates to their beliefs and well-being.
 All BIPOC communities are different, with unique needs, yet one commonality is that they are all significantly more likely to develop mental health conditions, according to Mental Health America.
 This is connected to the fact that BIPOC communities were especially hard hit by the COVID-19 pandemic, creating more stress and making the need for mental health care even more urgent.
 “Among BIPOC Americans with disabilities, 35 percent lost their jobs,” a report by National Disability Institute.org noted.
 “For some individuals, discrimination based on race and disability significantly affect[s] their lives in a myriad of ways.”
 At the same time, the report points out that “widespread recognition of historic and systemic racism has created a moment for deep reflection, in which we have a responsibility to increase our awareness of how BIPOC Americans with disabilities are even more impacted by systemic inequalities.”

 Many disability rights advocates have pointed out that BIPOC communities often face intersecting forms of discrimination, such as ableism and discrimination based on race and gender.
 As ParachuteMedia.com explains, “BIPOC folks with disabilities are often excluded or silenced due to the institutional effects of both racism and ableism that prevail within society today.”
 As part of its toolkit for #BIPOCMentalHealthMonth, MHA has outlined a wide range of protective factors that can help individuals in BIPOC communities.
 For members of the African-American community, MHA suggests strengthening family and community bonds; expression through spirituality or art, and connection to Black identity; and emphasizing the importance of religion and spirituality.
 For Middle Eastern, Muslim, and South Asian communities, MHA recommends strong connections to faith, high use of Imams as mental health/spiritual counselors, and strengthening family bonds.
 MHA also offers practical advice for mental health professionals on supporting these communities.
 For Asian/Pacific communities, this includes incorporating community care practices into mental health treatment and using specific culturally responsive education to inform mental health care practices.
 For Arab, Middle Eastern, Muslim, and South Asian (AMEMSA) communities, MHA suggests applying faith-based and trauma-informed perspectives to mental health care and ensuring that data collection forms include AMEMSA categorization.
 For Indian/Alaska Native (AINA) communities, diverse recruitment of AINA volunteers and professionals can also make a difference in improving mental health programs.